 The result is a character-rich novel that explores the complex and enduring bonds of family and friendship.
 “I would like readers to see how easy it is to misunderstand the motives of the people around us,” said Collins.
 “And, of course, I also want them to consider the many possible answers to the title question, since there are often more people who really care about us than we suspect.”

 Lee Collins retired from teaching in 1997, finishing her career at Pella’s Central College after teaching in seven different states.
 She began writing fiction in 2009 after a week at the University of Iowa Summer Writing Festival.
 She has published several short stories, and her first novel, Too Much Left Unsaid, was published by the Write Place in 2013.
 One of the characters from that story grew up to take on a role in Who Cares About You?
-Both novels are available for purchase online at Amazon, BarnesandNoble.com, and the Write Place bookstore.
+Both novels are available for purchase online at Amazon and BarnesandNoble.com.
 Collins will sign copies of Who Cares About You? on May 13 from 2:00-4:00 p.m. at Second Reformed Church in Pella.
 Copies of the book will be available for purchase at the event.